ccnypsych/psy31170/README.md

 * Send an email at least two weeks in advance about excused absences or exam conflicts.

 ### Accessibility
-* Have the accessibility center provide documentation for any accommodations ASAP
+* Have the [accessibility center](https://www.ccny.cuny.edu/accessability) provide documentation for accommodations ASAP.
+They're at NAC 1/218, disabilityservices@ccny.cuny.edu

 * Notify me that they've left documentation in my mailbox/etc.
 * Set up an appointment to discuss other accommodations.